EvansJosephs/alx-pre_course/0x01-git/README.md

-My day one starting to code
+Starting to code today, so cool